 Barclay’s will no longer be the sponsor of England’s Premier League for the 2016/17 season after a 15-year partnership, with the elite championship retaining full ownership and going by the name of ‘The Premier League’ (via Standard).
 This is just one of a few major shifts in the growth of the English top flight, and Arsenal must do all they can to remain at the forefront.

-The intention here is to retain ownership of the brand as much as possible and follow in the footsteps of the lucrative US-based competitions NBA and the NFL to name a couple.
+The intention here is to retain ownership of the brand as much as possible and follow in the footsteps of US-based competitions NBA and the NFL to name a couple.
 With huge money coming in from English broadcasting rights alone, the bulk of sponsorship money is progressively becoming more evenly distributed and therefore the league is more competitive.

 With a huge sum of £5.1bn divvied out to Premier League teams, not to mention other various sponsorship deals from the league and club-related agreements, the amount of cash splashing around is insane to say the least.
 Premier League clubs could all receive around £100m from broadcasting rights alone (via Gazettelive)

 A quick look at shirt sponsorship deals sloshing around sees the likes of Manchester United lead the way with a mammoth £53million per year deal with United States car giants Chevrolet, that alone has been a major factor in their huge expenditure over past few summers and they show no signs of slowing.

 Arsenal currently sit third in the shirt money league, earning £30million per year from Fly Emirates, however when you factor in the naming rights of the stadium, puts this is a little more in perspective compared to United’s Chev deal or Chelsea’s £40million-a-year agreement with Japanese tyre company Yokohama (via the Standard).